jamesbthomas/lab_infra/docs/Management Pi/setup.md

 # Step 1) Flash the OS

 The kit comes pre-installed with the latest version of Raspbian Buster - it's a fork of Debian 10 Buster specifically designed for Raspberry Pi.
 It's compatible with all Raspberry Pi models, but it's not the most recent version.
-Bullseye (the current legacy OS) and Bookworm (the current recommended OS) are both available for free at https://www.raspberrypi.com/software/operating-systems/
+Bullseye (the current legacy OS) and Bookworm (the current recommended OS) are both available for free on the [Raspberry Pi Site](https://www.raspberrypi.com/software/operating-systems/)

-You'll also need the \[Raspberry Pi Imager](https://downloads.raspberrypi.org/imager/imager\_latest.exe) to install the OS.
+You'll also need the [Raspberry Pi Imager](https://downloads.raspberrypi.org/imager/imager_latest.exe) to install the OS.

 Follow the prompts and accept the agreement to install the imager, launch it and you'll be able to select your Pi model (4), and your desired OS.